Q Bend Limited (trading as Downsizr)

 (c) the Privacy Policy; and

-"Platform Commission" means the commission payable to Downsizr on Transactions, as set out in the Main Terms (currently 12% on Direct Purchase, 8% on Consignment/Auction, 10% on Disposal — see Main Terms section 6.2 for the full schedule).
+"Platform Commission" means the commission payable to Downsizr on Transactions, as set out in the Main Terms (currently 12% on Direct Purchase, paid by the Partner on top of the purchase price; 8% on Consignment/Auction, deducted from the Owner's proceeds; 10% on Disposal, deducted from the Partner's collection fee – see Main Terms section 6.2 for the full schedule)

 3.1 Admission to the Partner programme is conditional on you: